lgmorand/workshop-aca/_entries/02-02 environment.md

 ### Create an environment

 Before deploying your containerized application, you need a "place" to host your application.
-In Azure Container Apps, the underlaying infrastructure is called an `environment`.
+In Azure Container Apps, the underlying infrastructure is called an `environment`.
 An environment creates a secure boundary around a group of container apps.
-Container Apps deployed to the same environment are deployed in the same virtual network and write logs to the same *Log Analytics* workspace.
+Container Apps deployed in the same environment are deployed in the same virtual network and write logs to the same *Log Analytics* workspace.

 Azure Log Analytics is used to monitor your container app and is required when creating a Container Apps environment.